 The Marina del Rey Visitors Center has printed maps for many public transportation routes.
 Visit us at 4701 Admiralty Way; weekdays 9 a.m. – 5 p.m., weekends 10 a.m. – 4 p.m.
 310-305-9545.

-Rideshare companies such as Uber and Lyft do operate throughout Los Angeles and at Los Angeles International Airport.
+Rideshare companies such as Uber and Lyft do operate throughout Los Angeles and at Los Angeles International Airport. *Pick-ups take place on the Departures level.
 In Marina del Rey, be sure to call your car to a safe location – do not attempt a pick-up or drop-off along any major street.
 Find a landmark such as a large storefront in a parking lot to help your driver find you.